microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 9. Select the **oilwells-logging-[YOUR INIT]**.

-10. In the top menu, select **Save**, this will send all Azure level configuration and diagnostic events to the Log Analytics workspace.
+10. In the top menu, select **Save**.
+This action will send all Azure level configuration and diagnostic events to the Log Analytics workspace.

 ### Task 4: Configure diagnostic logging on IoT Hub